agude/agude.github.io/_books/childhoods_end.md

 clearly served as inspiration for the Trisolarians' home world in {{ liu_cixin }} {{ three_body }}.

-{{ clarke }} himself referenced earlier works in {{ this_book }}.
-The one I
-caught was when the children use their clairvoyant abilities to witness various places in the galaxy.
-One scene directly references {{ flatland }}, depicting two-dimensional life forms crushed flat by the force of gravity.

 [^six_stars]:
     > It was a world that could never know the meaning of night and day, of
     > years or seasons.
 Six colored suns shared its sky, so that there came